Mark20-G/SQL-DWH-Project/README.md

 I am currently building a portfolio of real-world data projects, combining SQL, data modeling, and business intelligence.

-This is one of several projects in my GitHub portfolio — you can also check out my [📊 Tableau Dashboards](https://github.com/Mark20-G/Tableau-Dashboards) Project for visual storytelling and insights.
+This is one of several projects in my GitHub portfolio — you are invited to check out my [📊 Tableau Dashboards](https://github.com/Mark20-G/Tableau-Dashboards) Project for visual storytelling and insights.

+you can also watch my [Adventure Works](https://github.com/Mark20-G/Adventure-Works-Project/tree/main) Project where i built an end-to-end Data Project, From Data modeling and cleaning to analysing, building dashboards and writing summary presentation

 More projects coming soon – stay tuned! 🚀